Find Affordable College Courses

 Gainesville, FL

-University of Florida came in at #7 in this year’s edition of the Best Value Philosophy & Religious Studies Schools in the Southeast Region ranking.
-UF is a very large public school located in the midsize city of Gainesville.
+University of Florida landed the #7 spot in the 2023 rankings for the best value philosophy and religious studies programs.
+UF is a very large public school located in the city of Gainesville.

-The average tuition and fees for an out-of-state undergraduate student at UF are $28,659 a year.
+Out-of-state tuition fees for undergraduate students at UF are $28,659 per year.
 The average amount in student loans that philosophy and religious studies majors at UF take out is $19,631.

 In addition to its great value ranking, UF is in the top 5% of all schools on our Best Philosophy & Religious Studies Schools in the Southeast Region list.